graspit-simulator/graspit_commander/README.md

 Using GraspIt!
 Commander
 ------------------------
-Before running any python scripts that use the GraspitCommander, run `source devel/setup.zsh` from the root of your GraspIt! workspace to add the GraspitCommander to your python path.
+This is a ros package, so add it to your catkin_workspace, and run catkin_make

-Then, in any python program you can simply import from GraspitCommander i.e.
+Then, in any python ros program you can simply import from GraspitCommander i.e.
 ```
 from graspit_commander import GraspitCommander
+GraspitCommander.loadWorld("plannerMug")
 GraspitCommander.planGrasps(max_steps=50000)
 ```